elmatica/Open-Trade-Transfer-Package/README.md

   - materials

 # JSON schema
 JSON schema is available in the versions folder.
 To link to it, please use the raw link.
 The schema allows you to validate your OTTP file syntax.
+An example of how this is done in Ruby with the [json-schema GEM](https://github.com/ruby-json-schema/json-schema) below:

+´´´
+ottp = '{
+  "open_trade_transfer_package": {
+    "version": "1.0",
+    "information": {
+      "company": "Elmatica as",
+      "created": "2017-04-03T08:00:00Z"
+    },
+    "profiles": {
+      "restricted": {
+        "generic": {
+          "version": "1.0",
+          "country_of_origin": {
+            "nato_member": false
+          }
+        }
+      }
+    }
+  }
+}'

+puts JSON::Validator.validate!('https://raw.githubusercontent.com/elmatica/Open-Trade-Transfer-Package/master/v1/ottp_schema.json', ottp)
+´´´

 ## Data formats
 When possible subelements are documented, they need to specify what format to use.
 Possible formats are: